Subject: Catechisms, Chinese--19th-20th centuries

 Note

-Printed polychrome paper scroll titled Tiantang yaoli 天堂要理 (Essential principles of Heaven).
-The scroll presents a Catholic narrative of human history since creation, with a "good path" (shandao 善道) leading to Heaven (via Purgatory) and an "evil path" (edao 惡道) leading to Hell.
-The scroll was probably used to instruct children.
-The illustrations on the scroll are in the deliberately non-European style created in the late 1920s by Chinese artists with the encouragement of Celso Costantini (Gang Hengyi 剛恆毅, 1876-1958), papal delegate to China in the era of Pope Benedict XV's apostolic letter Maximum illud.
+Printed polychrome paper scroll titled Tiantang yaoli 天堂要理(Essential principles [= catechism] of Heaven).
+The scroll presents a Catholic narrative of human history since creation, with a "good path" (shandao 善道)leading to Heaven (via Purgatory) and an "evil path" (edao 惡道) leading to Hell.
+The illustrations on the scroll are in the deliberately non-European style created in the late 1920s by Chinese artists, such as Lucas Chen (Chen Yuandu 陳緣督, 1902-1967), with the encouragement of Celso Costantini (Gang Hengyi 剛恆毅, 1876-1958), papal delegate to China in the era of Pope Benedict XV's apostolic letter Maximum illud.
+The style came to be associated with Fu Jen University in Peiping (Beijing).

 The title is given in the (printed) calligraphy of Christian scholar and educator, Ma Xiangbo 馬相伯 (1840-1939).
-We believe that the calligraphy is signed "Xiangbo, the old man of 90 [sui]" 九十叜 (= 叟) 相伯, which would imply that he wrote the calligraphy in 1929 (1930 if he was using Western reckoning).
+We believe that the calligraphy is signed "Xiangbo, the old man of 97 [sui]" 九七雯 (=叟) 相伯,from which we are inclined to conjecture that he wrote the calligraphy in 1936 (1937 if he was using Western reckoning).
 There are two printed seals, one reading "Xiangbo" 相伯 and the other—we think—"Ma Liang" 馬良, Ma's given name (ming 名).